Monitoring Marine Debris in Virginia’s Coastal Zone

 What’s something unique about the project?

-While this project is new, two of the sites (Chincoteague and Back Bay) were part of previous marine debris monitoring research within the National Marine Debris Monitoring Program project that was conducted by Ocean Conservancy and funded by the Environmental Protection Agency between September 2001 and September 2006.
+Two of the sites (Chincoteague and Back Bay) were part of previous marine debris monitoring research within the National Marine Debris Monitoring Program project that was conducted by Ocean Conservancy and funded by the Environmental Protection Agency between September 2001 and September 2006.